By Eibhlis Gale-Coleman

 An aerial shot of Borsh Beach on the Albanian Riviera.

 Borsh has a claim to fame as Albania’s largest beach.
 The sand stretches approximately 7km in length – highlighting it as a spacious sunbathing spot and place to unwind.
 Borsh Beach is ideal for those seeking to unplug and take a break from tourist infrastructure.
+It will also give you a closer glimpse into Albanian language and culture.
 The beach is surrounded by unspoilt shrubbery and olive trees, with a mountain range just inland.

 A visit to the Albanian Riviera blends Mediterranean beach culture, culinary indulgence, archaeology, and top luxury resorts.
 Albania is striding onto the luxury travel radar and, for sand and sea lovers, what better way to experience the country than from the Riviera?
 A slice of heaven?
 We agree.